h4ndzdatm0ld/nornir_netconf/README.md

 ---

 - **netconf_capabilities** - Return server capabilities from target
+- **netconf_commit** - Commits a change -> `Result.result -> RpcResult`
+- **netconf_edit_config** - Edits configuration on specified datastore (default="running") -> `Result.result -> RpcResult`
-- **netconf_get** - Returns state data based on the supplied xpath
+- **netconf_get** - Returns state data based on the supplied xpath -> `Result.result -> RpcResult`
-- **netconf_get_config** - Returns configuration from specified configuration store (default="running")
+- **netconf_get_config** - Returns configuration from specified configuration store (default="running") -> `Result.result -> RpcResult`
-- **netconf_edit_config** - Edits configuration on specified datastore (default="running")
+- **netconf_get_schemas** - Retrieves schemas and saves aggregates content into a directory with schema output -> `Result.result -> SchemaResult`
-- **netconf_lock** - Locks or Unlocks a specified datastore (default="lock")
+- **netconf_lock** - Locks or Unlocks a specified datastore (default="lock") -> `Result.result -> RpcResult`
-- **netconf_commit** - Commits a change

 ## Response Result

 The goal of the task results is to put the NETCONF RPC-reply back in your hands.
-An 'rpc' key will be available which can then be used to access 'data_xml' or 'xml' depending on the type of response or any other attributes available, such as 'error', 'errors'.
-Some of the RPC is unpacked and provided back as part of the Result by default, including the 'error', 'errors' and 'ok' if available.
-Anything else can be accessed directly from the rpc.
+In most cases, the Nornir `Result.result` attribute will return back a `dataclass` depending on the task operation.
+It's important that you understand the object you will be working with.
+There are exceptions to this.
+For example, `get_capabilities` will simply return a list of capabilities in the `Result` object.

+### Dataclasses

+> Defined in `nornir_netconf/plugins/helpers/models.py`

+- `RpcResult` -> This will return an attribute of `rpc` and `manager`.
+You will encounter this object in most Nornir `Results` as the return value to the `result` attribute.
+NETCONF / XML payloads can be overwhelming, specially with large configurations and it's just not efficient or useful to display thousands of lines of code in any result.
+- `SchemaResult` -> An aggregation of interesting information when grabbing schemas from NETCONF servers.

 ## Global Lock